 The Resurrection of Christ

-We believe in the resurrection of the crucified body of Christ; that this body, which was raised from the dead according to the Scriptures, was a literal body consisting of flesh and bone and that He ascended into Heaven as the believer's High Priest and Advocate.
+We believe in the resurrection of the crucified body of Christ; that this body which was raised from the dead according to the Scriptures, was a literal body consisting of flesh and bone and that He ascended into Heaven as the believer's High Priest and Advocate.

 The Way of Salvation

-We believe that salvation, according to the Scriptures, is wholly by grace through faith—plus nothing.
-This salvation of the ill-deserving sinner is based upon the finished work of the Lord Jesus Christ, who became the sinner's substitute before God and died a propitiatory sacrifice for the sins of the whole world.
+We believe that salvation, according to the Scriptures, is wholly by grace through faith - plus nothing.
+This salvation of the ill-deserving sinner is based upon the finishes work of the Lord Jesus Christ, who became the sinner's substitute before God and died a propitiatory sacrifice for the sins of the whole world.
 Since the natural man is dead in trespasses and sins, is at enmity against God, and blinded by sin and Satan to his own condition, it is only through the operation of the Holy Spirit using the Word that man is brought to repentance and faith.
-No degree of reformation, however great; no attainment in morality, however refined; no culture, however attractive; no ordinance of ceremony, however ancient and sacred; no feeling; however satisfying; no sincerity, howsoever approved; no church membership, however authenticated, no work of man, even ever so righteous can in the least degree add to the value of the precious blood or to the merits of that finished work wrought for us by the Lord Jesus Christ.
+No degree of reformation, however great; no attainment in morality, however refined; no culture, however attractive; no ordinance of ceremony, however ancient and sacred; no feeling; however satisfying; no sincerity, howsoever approved; no church membership, however authenticated, no work of man, even ever so righteous can in the last degree add to the value of the precious blood or to the merits of that finished work wrought for us by the Lord Jesus Christ.

 Justification is God's gracious and full acquittal, upon principles of righteousness, of all sinners who believe in Christ.
-This blessing is bestowed, not in consideration of any works of righteousness which we have done, but as a state of most blessed peace and favor with God based on Christ's work which has secured every other needed blessing.
+This blessing is bestowed not in consideration of any works of righteousness which we have done, but as a state of most blessed peace and favor with God based on Christ's work which has secured every other needed blessing.